 We cater for all dietary requirements (especially piscaterians, vegetarians and coeliacs) but unfortunately NOT vegans as we use our own fresh delicious eggs).

-Our neighbours also have horses and we often work cooperatively sharing resources and machinery and caring for each others' animals.
-There are potentially a number of their horses available for volunteers to ride in their free time (if sufficiently experienced, with their own horse riding insurance and of a suitable weight and height).
+Our neighbours also have horses and everyday we work cooperatively sharing resources and machinery and caring for each others' animals.
+There are potentially a number of horses available for volunteers to ride in their free time (if sufficiently experienced, with their own horse riding insurance and of a suitable weight and height).
 This is not available for people who have had little riding experience.